quiltedhills/htfc3-kubejs_patches/README.md

 • Fixed Twilight Forest Venison and Meef not being obtainable <br/>
 • Removed some unobtainable meat types from JEI <br/>
 • Fixed TNT having two identical crafting recipes <br/>
+• Made it impossible for zombie villagers to spawn <br/>
+• Made End Portal Frames not drop when broken within the End dimension <br/>